soniah/gsnmpgo/README.md

 gsnmpgo
 ======

-gsnmpgo is a go/cgo wrapper around gsnmp; it currently provides support for snmp v1 and v2c, and snmp get, snmp getnext, and snmp walk.
+gsnmpgo is an snmp library for Go; it uses Go/CGo to wrap gsnmp.

 gsnmpgo is pre 1.0, therefore API's may change, and tests are minimal.